 - a.
 Students enrolling in programs included in a contract between AUM and a foreign government/institution and/or U.S. military organization. - b.
-International students who have satisfactorily completed a bachelor's or master's degree at an accredited U.S. college or university. - c.
-International students who have satisfactorily completed the equivalent of a bachelor's or master's degree in a country or institution where English is the primary language and international students who have satisfactorily completed the equivalent of a U.S. secondary diploma or have satisfactorily completed the equivalent of AUM English composition requirements in a country or at an institution where English is the primary language.
-Countries included in this exception are Anguilla, Antarctica (British), Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Bophuthatswana, Botswana, Brunei, Canada, Cayman Islands, Channel Islands, Ciskei, Cyprus, Dominica, Ireland, Falkland Islands, Fiji, Gambia, Ghana, Gibraltar, Grenada, Guyana, India, Indian Ocean Territories (British), Jamaica, Kenya, Kiribati, Lesotho, Liberia, Malawi, Malta, Mauritius, Namibia (South West Africa), Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Philippines, Sierra Leone, Singapore, Solomon Islands (British), South Africa, Sri Lanka, St. Lucia, St. Vincent, Swaziland, Transkei, Tanzania, Tobago, Tonga, Trinidad, Tuvalu, Uganda, United Kingdom, Venda, Virgin Islands (British), Vatican City, Western Samoa, Zambia and Zimbabwe (Southern Rhodesia).

-- d.
-International students who have scored at least 488 on paper-based TOEFL or 57 on Internet-based TOEFL can be admitted into AUM, but they will take a combined load of undergraduate courses, including appropriate English as a Second Language (ESL) courses.
+International students who have satisfactorily completed a bachelor's or master's degree at an accredited U.S. college or university. - International students who have satisfactorily completed the equivalent of a bachelor's or master's degree in a country or institution where English is the primary language and international students who have satisfactorily completed the equivalent of a U.S. secondary diploma or have satisfactorily completed the equivalent of AUM English composition requirements in a country or at an institution where English is the primary language.
+Countries included in this exception are Anguilla, Antarctica (British), Antigua, Australia, Bahamas, Barbados, Belize, Bermuda, Bophuthatswana, Botswana, Brunei, Canada, Cayman Islands, Channel Islands, Ciskei, Cyprus, Dominica, Ireland, Falkland Islands, Fiji, Gambia, Ghana, Gibraltar, Grenada, Guyana, India, Indian Ocean Territories (British), Jamaica, Kenya, Kiribati, Lesotho, Liberia, Malawi, Malta, Mauritius, Namibia (South West Africa), Nauru, New Zealand, Nigeria, Pakistan, Papua New Guinea, Philippines, Sierra Leone, Singapore, Solomon Islands (British), South Africa, Sri Lanka, St. Lucia, St. Vincent, Swaziland, Transkei, Tanzania, Tobago, Tonga, Trinidad, Tuvalu, Uganda, United Kingdom, Venda, Virgin Islands (British), Vatican City, Western Samoa, Zambia and Zimbabwe (Southern Rhodesia). - d.
+International students who have scored at least 488 on the paper-based TOEFL or 57 on the Internet-based TOEFL can be admitted into AUM, but they will take a combined load of undergraduate courses, including appropriate English as a Second Language (ESL) courses.
 Students will continue with ESL courses until they meet any one of the criteria listed in 4. a. through e. - 5.
 Satisfactory results on one of the graduate entrance examinations: The School of Business requires a minimum score of 400 on the General Management Aptitude Test (GMAT).
 The Schools of Education, Liberal Arts and Sciences require either the general section of the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT). - 6.
 Specific academic programs might have additional requirements for admission.
 Contact individual schools for school-specific admission requirements for their respective degree programs.

 Note: Students who do not meet the TOEFL and/or any other requirement for full admission to an AUM academic program may apply for admission to the AUM English as a Second Language (ESL) program.
-Please visit the AUMESL website for application information: (www.aum.edu/indexm\ektid2384.aspx)
+Please visit the AUM ESL website at http://ce.aum.edu/english-as-a-second-language/ for application information:

-International Students Requiring the Issuance of an I-20/F-1 Visa expenses is also required.
-International students will be required to pay non-resident tuition.
+International Students Requiring the Issuance of an I-20/F-1 Visa